Fire Chief James S. Clack

 Division Chief of Training and Safety Daniel Schellhase

-Dan is a member of the Iowa Professional Fire Chief’s Association, Polk County (Iowa) Fire Chief’s Association, Fire Department’s Safety Officer Association, Iowa Emergency Medical Services Association and Central Iowa Emergency Medical Services Directors Training Committee.
+Division Chief Schellhase is a Nationally Registered Paramedic, holds numerous certifications in firefighting, incident command, and hazardous materials.
+Chief Schellhase is also a member of the Iowa Professional Fire Chief's Association, Polk County (Iowa) Fire Chief's Association, Fire Department's Safety Officer Association, Iowa Emergency Medical Services Association and Central Iowa Emergency Medical Services Directors Training Committee.

 Division Chief and Fire Marshal Craig Fraser